Roxonn-FutureTech/Roxonn-Node/README.md

 </div>

+## The Roxonn Fork: Decentralized AI with Proof of Compute

+> **Note:** This is the official **Roxonn** fork of the excellent [exo-explore/exo](https://github.com/exo-explore/exo) project, originally created by [exo labs](https://x.com/exolabs).

+The purpose of this fork is to integrate `exo` into the **[Roxonn Platform](https://app.roxonn.com)**, creating a decentralized "Proof of Compute" network.
+This allows anyone, from individual hobbyists to large-scale operators, to contribute their spare compute resources to the network and earn `ROXN` token rewards for running AI tasks.

+### How to Participate and Earn Rewards

+1.  **Get a Wallet:** You'll need an XDC wallet address from the [Roxonn Platform](https://app.roxonn.com).
+2.  **Run the Node:** Start the `exo` node with your wallet address.
+This registers you on the network.
+    ```sh
+    exo --roxonn-wallet-address <YOUR_XDC_WALLET_ADDRESS>  --node-host <IP_ADDRESS> --node-port <52415> --default-model <llama-3.2-1b>
+    ```
+3.  **Contribute & Earn:** Once your node is running, it's available to receive AI inference tasks from the network.
+Every completed task is recorded on-chain as a "compute unit."
+These compute units will be the basis for earning `ROXN` token rewards as the network develops.

+### Contribute to the Project and Earn Bounties

+We also welcome contributions to the `exo` codebase itself.
+Bounties for accepted pull requests are managed on the **[Roxonn Platform](https://app.roxonn.com)**.

 ---

 Unify your existing devices into one powerful GPU: iPhone, iPad, Android, Mac, NVIDIA, Raspberry Pi, pretty much any device!

 <div align="center">
-  <h2>Update: exo is hiring.
-See <a href="https://exolabs.net">here</a> for more details.</h2>
+  <h2>Update: Roxonn is hiring.
+See <a href="https://roxonn.zohorecruit.in/jobs/Careers">here</a> for more details.</h2>
-  <h2>Interested in running exo in your business? <a href="mailto:hello@exolabs.net">Contact us</a> to discuss.</h2>
+  <h2>Interested in running Roxonn Node in your business? <a href="mailto:connect@roxonn.com">Contact us</a> to discuss.</h2>
 </div>

 ## Get Involved

-exo is **experimental** software.
+Roxonn Node is **experimental** software.
 Expect bugs early on.
 Create issues so they can be fixed.
-The [exo labs](https://x.com/exolabs) team will strive to resolve issues quickly.
+The [Roxonn Ecosystem](https://x.com/RoxonnEcosystem) team will strive to resolve issues quickly.

 We also welcome contributions from the community.
-We have a list of bounties in [this sheet](https://docs.google.com/spreadsheets/d/1cTCpTIp48UnnIvHeLEUNg1iMy_Q6lRybgECSFCoVJpE/edit?usp=sharing).
+We have a list of bounties in [our platform](https://app.roxonn.com/repos/Roxonn-FutureTech/Roxonn-Node).

 ## Features